Kos/kos.gd/posts/2019-01-document-driven-meetings.md

 .. type: text
 -->

-In my [previous post][prev], I argued that meetings tend to much better if they have a driver and a well-defined objective.
+In my [previous post][prev], I argued that meetings tend to be much better if they have a driver and a well-defined objective.

 I'd like to invite you to a little thought experiment.
 Assume there's only one possible meeting objective: to collaboratively write a document.
 Can you fit each of your meetings into this shape?